 An electromagnetic pulse (EMP) is a sudden burst of electromagnetic (EM) energy that is triggered by the acceleration of charged particles.
-EMPs have the potential to cause massive damage to electrical infrastructure, including the communication network, power grid and electronic devices.
-This is particularly concerning because today’s society has become reliant on communication, power grids and electronic devices.
+EMPs have the potential to cause massive damage to electrical infrastructure, including the communication network, power grid, and electronic devices.
+The destructive results of an EMP attack should be particularly concerning.
+That concern is because today’s society has become reliant on communication, power grids, and electronic devices.
 Should any of these experience a reduction in capability, it could have severe consequences for the stability of society.

 Causes of EMPs

-Manmade EMPs are caused by the detonation of nuclear devices.
-When employed by an enemy, a manmade electromagnetic pulse attack can affect an entire geographic region.
+The detonation of nuclear devices causes EMPs effects to occur.
+When employed by an enemy, a human-made electromagnetic pulse attack can affect an entire geographic region.
 If a successful attack were to occur, the affected area could experience a permanent power blackout.
 Such an outage could become a long-term event that effectively sends the country back to the 1800s.
 Imagine living in a world with no electricity, cell phones, computers, or automobiles.
 In short, an EMP attack can end modern life as we know it.

 All nuclear detonations cause EMP effects.
 In most cases, low altitude detonations are designed to cause damage from the kinetic effects of the explosion.
-Likewise, in many cases, high altitude detonations are designed to cause damage from the effects of the resulting EMP.
-Due to the high altitude of the detonation, devices designed to deliver an electromagnetic pulse target a much larger area than low altitude detonations.
-This allows for EMP delivery devices to be designed to cause maximum infrastructure damage to the region targeted.
+Likewise, in many cases, high altitude detonations are designed to cause damage from the impact of the resulting EMP.
+Due to the high altitude of the blast, devices designed to deliver an electromagnetic pulse target a much larger area than low altitude detonations.
+This targeting strategy allows for EMP delivery devices to be designed to cause maximum infrastructure damage to the region targeted.

 Effects of an Electromagnetic Pulse

 What does this mean to you?
-In the worst-case scenarios, it means grocery stores could run out of food, vehicles would be inoperable, hospitals would fail, and the government would be hard-pressed to maintain order.
+In the worst-case scenarios, it means grocery stores may run out of food, and vehicles might be inoperable, hospitals could fail.
+Not to mention that the government would be hard-pressed to maintain order.
 Without the ability to obtain food, seek medical help, or rely on public safety, affected regions could fall into chaos.